 Also, as discussed, below are the useful links that will help you to install Docker CE if you are using any other Linux distributions apart from Ubuntu.

 - Docker CE installation on Mac

-This has been a guide on How to Install Docker.
-Here we have discussed the basic concept and steps to install Docker on Linux and Windows respectively.
+This has been a guide to How to Install Docker.
+Here we have discussed the basic concept and steps to install Docker on Linux and Windows, respectively.
 You may also look at the following articles to learn more –